GustavoSabel/problems/README.md

-# problems
+# Project
-Some algorithms that solve problems
+I created this project to solve some interesting algorithm problems that I had to solve (*maybe for some technical interview*) and found it interesting

 # How to run tests
 `npm test`